gemoc/MODELS2017Tutorial/README.md

 * :warning: Read carefully, tricky details follow.
 * ​:no_entry: Breaking changes.
 You should download a new version of the language under development for temporal reasons.
 You may proceed with you local changes, but we might not be able to support its evolution due to the short time frame of the tutorial.
+* :bulb: some tips to make your live easier :)

 ## Program